USS Curtis Wilbur (DDG 54) Daily Operations

-PACIFIC OCEAN (October 27, 2020) -- Chief Cryptologic Technician (Technical) David Gans, from Boise, Idaho., and Cryptologic Technician (Technical) 2nd Class Timothy Chase, from Eagle River, Alaska, upload chaff aboard the Arleigh Burke-class guided-missile desrtoyer USS Curtis Wilbur (DDG 54).
-Curtis Wilbur is assigned to Destroyer Squadron (DESRON) 15, the Navy's largest forward-deployed DESRON and the U.S. 7th Fleet's principal surface force.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Benjamin T. Liston/Released)
+PACIFIC OCEAN – Ensign Vanessa Echols an electronic warfare officer, from Toumon, Guam, monitors a radar aboard the Arleigh Burke class guided-missile destroyer USS Curtis Wilbur (DDG 54).
+Curtis Wilbur is assigned to Destroyer Squadron Fifteen (DESRON 15), the Navy’s largest forward-deployed DESRON and the U.S. 7th Fleet’s principal surface force.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Benjamin Liston/Released)

 |Date Taken: